-The North Lobe simulated stages generally matched the observed stages in terms of temporal variations during the calibration period, shown in Figure 19, along with the groundwater boundary condition.
+The North Lobe simulated stages generally matched the observed stages in terms of temporal variations during the calibration period, shown in Figure 17, along with the groundwater boundary condition.
 In general, the modeled stage closely followed the shape of the groundwater head timeseries.
 Performance metrics for the calibrated stages versus the observed stages are in Table 5.
-The model tended to underestimate the wet season in the dry years 2011-2013 and overestimate the response to Hurricane Matthew in 2016.
-The model response seems reasonable given the rainfall data, however.
-For instance, in the 2011-2013 the rainfall data remains low in intensity throughout the wet season.
-Due to the lack of local rain gauges, the accuracy of NEXRAD data cannot be confirmed at this level of temporal and spatial detail.
-A comparison of the exceedance probability curves in Figure 20 showed good agreement across most of the range, with a small period of undersimulation around a stage of 51 feet and tendency to over-simulate slightly in the lowest 10%.
+The model tended to underestimate the dry periods in 2011-2013 and overestimate in 2016-2017 somewhat.
+A comparison of the duration curves in Figure 18 showed good agreement across most of the range, with a small period of undersimulation around a stage of 51 feet and tendency to over-simulate slightly in the lowest 10%.
 Nonetheless, the model simulated stage well for the North Lobe during the calibration period.

-Figure 19.
-Observed and simulated daily stages for the North Lobe of Lake Prevatt for calibration period (ft NAVD88)
+Figure 17.
+Observed and simulated daily stages for the North Lobe of Lake Prevatt for calibration period

-Figure 20.
-Observed and simulated daily exceedance probability curves for North Lobe for calibration period (ft NAVD88)
+Figure 18.
+Observed and simulated daily stage duration curves for North Lobe for calibration period

 Because the record of South Lobe observed daily stage is only available from 2022 to present, the extended and adjusted South Lobe data described above (Figure 10) was used for calibration.
-The simulated stages generally matched with the extended observed stage data for the calibration period, as seen in Figure 21.
+The simulated stages generally matched with the extended observed stage data for the calibration period, as seen in Figure 19.
 The adjusted data show a significant drop in the 2016-2018 period which is consistent with the groundwater level.
 The model overestimated the periods in early 2009 and 2016-2017, while in the 2011-2013 period the simulated is similar to the observed but the timing is off.
-The simulated and observed exceedance probability curves in Figure 22 showed a good agreement throughout but especially during high stages, and the model slightly over-simulated the lowest 10% of stages, similarly to the North Lobe, though the highest oversimulation is around 52 feet.
+The simulated and observed duration curves in Figure 20 showed a good agreement throughout but especially during high stages, and the model slightly over-simulated the lowest 10% of stages, similarly to the North Lobe, though the highest oversimulation is around 52 feet.
 Overall, the South Lobe simulated stage is adequately modeled in the calibration period.

-Figure 21.
-Observed/extended and simulated daily stages for the South Lobe of Lake Prevatt for calibration period (ft NAVD88)
+Figure 19.
+Observed/extended and simulated daily stages for the South Lobe of Lake Prevatt for calibration period

-Figure 22.
-Observed and simulated daily exceedance probability curves for South Lobe for calibration period (ft NAVD88)
+Figure 20.
+Observed and simulated daily stage duration curves for South Lobe for calibration period

 The model was validated for a period from 1995 to 2007.
 The model was validated only for the North Lobe due to the lack of observed stage data for the South Lobe during this time.
-In general, as seen in Figure 23, the simulated stages match well with the observed stages in terms of temporal variations during the latter part of the validation period where daily observations were available.
+In general, as seen in Figure 21, the simulated stages match well with the observed stages in terms of temporal variations during the latter part of the validation period where daily observations were available.
 In the earlier part of the period, when the observations are sparse, the model did not reproduce the lower stages well.
-The exceedance probability curve comparison in Figure 24 shows reasonably good agreement throughout the full range of plotted probabilities, with only a slight over-simulation of high stages and under-simulation at low stages.
+The duration curve comparison in Figure 22 shows reasonably good agreement across the board, with only a slight oversimulation of high stages and under-simulation at low stages.
 Thus, even with these limitations, the model adequately simulated stage for the North Lobe during the validation period.

-Figure 23.
-Observed and simulated daily stages for the North Lobe of Lake Prevatt for validation period (ft NAVD88)
+Figure 21.
+Observed and simulated daily stages for the North Lobe of Lake Prevatt for validation period

-Figure 24.
-Observed and simulated daily exceedance probability curves for North Lobe for validation period (ft NAVD88)
+Figure 22.
+Observed and simulated daily stage duration curves for North Lobe for validation period

 The detailed calibration and validation statistics for the North and South Lobes are shown in Table 5 and Table 6 respectively.
-For the North Lobe, all targeted values were achieved for both the calibration and validation periods, while for the South Lobe, where the extended "observations" are more uncertain, four of six targeted values were achieved.
+For the North Lobe, most of the targeted values were achieved for both the calibration and validation periods, while for the South Lobe, where the extended "observations" are more uncertain, many of the targets were still met.
 Given this limitation in the data, the model performed reasonably well in matching the simulated stages to the available observations.